 Living Well vs. Doing Well

-You know… I’m pretty sure I won’t be thinking of a Lamborghini Aventador on my deathbed.
+Because you know… I’m pretty sure I won’t be thinking of a Lamborghini Aventador on my deathbed.

 The Freedom To Live Life